CliMA/Oceananigans.jl/README.md

 model = Model(N=(Nx, Ny, Nz), L=(Lx, Ly, Lz), arch=GPU())
 ```

+To see a more advanced example, see free_convection.jl, which should be decently commented and comes with command line arguments to configure the simulation.

+**Warning**: Until issue # is resolved, you can only run GPU models with grid sizes where `Nx` and `Ny` are multiples of 16.

 ## Getting help
 If you are interested in using Oceananigans.jl or are trying to figure out how to use it, please feel free to ask us questions and get in touch!
 Check out the [examples](https://github.com/climate-machine/Oceananigans.jl/tree/master/examples) and [open an issue](https://github.com/climate-machine/Oceananigans.jl/issues/new) if you have any questions, comments, suggestions, etc.